Twisting of Siegel paramodular forms: Proof of the Local Twisting Theorem

 given by

-\begin{remark} {\rm The Iwasawa decomposition asserts that $\GSp(4,F)=B\cdot\GSp(4,\OF)$ where $B$ is the Borel subgroup of upper-triangular matrices in $\GSp(4,F)$.
-Hence, if $v\in V(0)$ so that $v$ is invariant under $\GSp(4,\OF)$, then it is possible to obtain a formula for $T_\chi(v)$ involving only upper-triangular matrices.
-The remainder of this section will be devoted to calculating formulas for the terms \eqref{termoneeq}, \eqref{termtwoeq}, \eqref{termthreeeq}, \eqref{termfoureq} involving only upper-triangular matrices.
-The resulting formula for $T_\chi(v)$ is given in the following theorem.
-The proof of this theorem follows from several technical lemmas.
-The full proofs of these lemmas are provided in an appendix to this paper \cite{JR3}.
+The \hyperlink{localtwisttheorem}{Local Twisting Theorem} asserts that the twisting map $T_\chi$ may be expressed in terms of upper triangular matrices.
+Indeed, by the Iwasawa decomposition $\GSp(4,F)=B\cdot\GSp(4,\OF)$ where $B$ is the Borel subgroup of upper-triangular matrices in $\GSp(4,F)$.
+Hence, if $v\in V(0)$, so that $v$ is invariant under $\GSp(4,\OF)$, then it is possible to obtain a formula for $T_\chi(v)$ involving only upper-triangular matrices.
+However, the Iwasawa decomposition does not give an algorithm for finding this decomposition, nor are these decompositions necessarily universal for a family of elements of $\GSp(4,F)$ depending on a parameter.

+To attack this problem we use the following strategies.
 In some cases, we directly provide an Iwasawa identity $g=bk$ where $g\in\GSp(4,F)$, $b\in B$, and $k\in \GSp(4,\OF)$.
 In many cases, we are able to obtain an appropriate Iwasawa identity by using the following formal matrix identity

-Both methods will require that we decompose the domains of integration in an advantageous manner.
-The assumptions on the character, $\chi\neq1$, $\chi^2=1$ and $\chi(1+\p)=1$, also play a significant role in the computations.} \end{remark} \begin{theorem} Let $v\in V(0)$.
-Then the twisting operator \eqref{localtwistmapeq} is given by the formula
+Both methods require that we decompose the domains of integration in an advantageous manner and make appropriate changes of variables.
+The assumptions on the character, $\chi\neq1$, $\chi^2=1$ and $\chi(1+\p)=1$, also play a significant role in the computations.